smistad/GPU-Marching-Cubes/README.md

 ========================================
 * Example 3D RAW files can be downloaded from www.volvis.org
 * Currently only supports 8 bit raw files, but should be easily extended to other types
 * Due to the lack of 3D texture write support on NVIDIA GPUs a slower version is used on NVIDIA GPUs.
-This version writes the results to regular buffers and copies that to 3D textures to enable 3D caching. (probably not optimal, but at least it works)
+This version uses regular buffers and morton codes to emulate 3D caching. (not optimal, but at least it works)
 * See LICENCE file for license information
 * If you clone the project, remember to run git submodule init and git submodule update to fetch the contents of the OpenCLUtilities submodule